wp-plugins/simple-side-tab/readme.txt

 = New feature =
-* FEATURE: option for left or right location for the tab
+* option for left or right location for the tab

 It's easy to use and simple to set up.
 From one simple settings screen, you can: